dccruz/Codify-Academy-Classwork/Week 09/readme.md

 	9.3 In JS: Change the background-color of the div to a different color.<br> 9.4 In JS: Create a div and give it an ID.<br>
-	9.5 In JS: Create an h1 tag and add some text to it using the textContent property.<br> 9.6 In JS: Add that h1 to the div.
+	9.5 In JS: Create an h1 tag and add some text to it using the textContent property.<br> 9.6 In JS: Add that h1 to the div.<br>
-	9.7 In JS: Create another div and give it an ID.
+	9.7 In JS: Create another div and give it an ID.<br> 9.8 In JS: Create an h1 element.
+Create a text node.
+Add the text node to your h1, then add your h1 to your div.<br>